 O.k., I have all my tips identified and packed in their own little cubby holes.
 But..........
 I have one tip hanging out alone.
 It is all gray, and has no bar markes to ID it.
-It is not an intermediate; all gray and has a litle weight.
-Thanks.
+It is not an intermediate; all gray and has a litle weight.:confused: Thanks.
 Oh, and it's a RIO tip.

 That gray one is the sinktip compensator.
 You use it to replace tip 2 (the center section).
 It will give you a bit more depth and help keep your sinktip down better.